 Einer Elhauge is an occasional contributor.
 He is the Petrie Professor of Law at Harvard Law School and founding director of the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.
 Follow him on Twitter @elhauge.

 Richard Epstein will be cross-posting some of his material from other venues here, and occasionally contributing original content.
 He is the inaugural Laurence A. Tisch Professor of Law at NYU School of Law.

 Nir Eyal is an occasional contributor.
 He is Associate Professor of Global Health and Social Medicine (Medical Ethics) at the Harvard Medical School.
 His primary appointment is at Harvard University’s campus-wide Program in Ethics and Health.

 Dov Fox is a regular contributor.
-He is currently an Academic Fellow at Georgetown University Law Center, and has previously served as a Lecturer in Politics and Philosophy while a Rhodes Scholar at the University of Oxford and as a law clerk for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
+He is currently Assistant Professor of Law at the University of San Diego Law School.
+He was previously an Academic Fellow at Georgetown University Law Center, a Lecturer in Politics and Philosophy while a Rhodes Scholar at the University of Oxford, and a law clerk for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.

 Leslie Francis is a regular contributor.
 She holds joint appointments at the University of Utah as Alfred C. Emery distinguished professor of law and distinguished professor of philosophy, and adjunct appointments in Family and Preventive Medicine (in the Division of Public Health), Internal Medicine (in the Division of Medical Ethics), and Political Science.
 Since 2012, she has also served the College of Law as Associate Dean for Faculty Research and Development.
 She is a contributing editor at the HealthLawProfs blog.